B2B SaaS · Seed · AI Collaboration · Communication Software · Evaluated by Jo Wickham, Icehouse Ventures

 Yes, but narrowly - contingent on a live demo (I want to be turned into a hologram!!
 Is the experience actually just weird & awkward?) and sharper answers to some initial questions.

-All startup companies, business models, products and founders described in VC Teardowns are fictional and created solely for educational purposes.
+🚨 Disclaimers: All startup companies, business models, products and founders described in VC Teardowns are fictional and created solely for educational purposes.
 Any resemblance to actual companies, persons or events — past, present or future — is purely coincidental.
+The opinion of each participating VC reflects their individual perspective and does not represent their firm as a whole.
+A teardown should not be treated as a universal rulebook.
+Founders are encouraged to engage investors early and build relationships — early conversations are often exploratory, not evaluative.